bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

   This model is trained on the DNA-seq data sets of 164 cell types which is found in the Road Map and ENCODE Consortium.

 <h4><b>IV.
 Testing:</b></h4>
- For testing, we provide the model with a sample sequence of length 600bp and the model makes the predictions for the DNA accessibility of 164 cell-types.
+ For testing, we provide the model with a sample sequence of length 600bp the .The model is also known to make predictions for the DNA accessibility of 164 cell-types.

  ```python
 test_sequence='TTTGTGGGAGACTATTCCTCCCATCTGCAACAGCTGCCCCTGCTGACTGCCCTTCTCTCCTCCCTCTCGCCTCAGGTCCAGTCTCTAAAAATATCTCAGGAGGCTGCAGTGGCTGACCATTGCCTTGGACCGCTCTTGGCAGTCGAAGAAGATTCTCCTGTCAGTTTGAGCTGGGTGAGCTTAGAGAGGAAAGCTCCACTATGGCTCCCAAACCAGGAAGGAGCCATAGCCCAGGCAGGAGGGCTGAGGACCTCTGGTGGCGGCCCAGGGCTTCCAGCATGTGCCCTAGGGGAAGCAGGGGCCAGCTGGCAAGAGCAGGGGGTGGGCAGAAAGCACCCGGTGGACTCAGGGCTGGAGGGGAGGAGGCGATCCCAGAGAAACAGGTCAGCTGGGAGCTTCTGCCCCCACTGCCTAGGGACCAACAGGGGCAGGAGGCAGTCACTGACCCCGAGACGTTTGCATCCTGCACAGCTAGAGATCCTTTATTAAAAGCACACTGTTGGTTTCTGCTCAGTTCTTTATTGATTGGTGTGCCGTTTTCTCTGGAAGCCTCTTAAGAACACAGTGGCGCAGGCTGGGTGGAGCCGTCCCCCCATGGAG'